-The vaccine is being offered to all healthcare workers, care home residents, the elderly and the ‘clinically vulnerable’ first.
-The vaccine will then be offered to the wider population in order of priority.
+The vaccine has been offered to all healthcare workers, care home residents, the elderly and the ‘clinically vulnerable’ first.
+The vaccine is now being offered to the wider population in order of priority.
 You will be invited to attend for a vaccination.
 Please do not attempt to book a vaccination appointment or attend a vaccination centre, unless you have been contacted and advised to book.

 How the vaccine is given